 Ask anyone who has lost a child, and they will tell you that the heartache never goes away.
 This loss may be the worse loss a human can go through.
 Losing a child is considered the single worst stressor a person can experience.
 The grieving process parents struggle with is longer than any other grief.

-Doctors say this type of grief can cause “broken heart syndrome.”
+Mental health professionals say this type of loss can cause “broken heart syndrome.”
 Your brain releases stress hormones that will temporarily shock your heart.
 You may have classic symptoms of a heart attack.
 If you feel these warning signs, get to an ER immediately.